-INK TYPES & PROCESSES
+INKS & PROCESSES

 Screen printing apparel involves the use of different ink types and printing processes.
-From vibrant water-based inks that create a soft feel to durable plastisol inks offering bold and long-lasting designs, there are quite a few options.
+From vibrant water-based inks that create a soft feel, to durable plastisol inks offering bold and long-lasting designs, there are quite a few options.
 Specialty inks like metallics, glitters, and glow-in-the-dark add an extra dimension to your prints.
 Whether you're looking for a vintage look, eco-friendly options, or a mix of textures, the variety of inks and processes we offer allows you to bring your unique vision to life!

 • PLASTISOL INK